jut-io/jut-python-tools/README.md

 ]
 ```

+### Getting a list of things out of Jut

-#### list of host names that have reported metrics to the 'collectd' space in the past minute
+List of host names that have reported metrics to the 'collectd' space in the past minute

 ```
 jut run -f text "read -space 'collectd' -last :1 minutes: | reduce count() by host | keep host | uniq host | sort host"